The T-80 turned out to be a complete disaster. T-80 turned out to be a complete disaster. Fuel tank capacity is 80 tons.

 T-80U-M1 "Bars"

-I would like to separately talk about the latest modification of this very interesting machine - about the famous Russian "flying" tank T-80U-M1 "Bars", which was created in the early 90s in Russia.
+I would like to talk separately about the latest modification of this very interesting vehicle - the famous Russian “flying” tank T-80U-M1 “Bars”, which was created in the early 90s in Russia.

-The creators of the Russian "Bars" aimed to improve the protection of the tank, increase its maneuverability and provide it with a lighter and more advanced weapon system.
-The aiming systems and visibility of the crew members have also been significantly improved.
+The creators of the Russian "Bars" aimed to improve the tank's protection, increase its maneuverability and provide it with a lighter and more advanced weapon system.
+The aiming systems and crew visibility have also been significantly improved.
 The tank weighs 47 tons.
 The layout is classic.
-The tank can fire guided missiles, firing range up to 5 km.
-Ammunition consists of different types shells.
+The tank can fire guided missiles with a firing range of up to 5 km.
+The ammunition consists of different types shells.

-The Russian "Bars" is equipped with the same reliable and proven 125-mm 2A46M cannon (firing range up to 5 km), ammunition - 45 rounds.
-The rigidity of the barrel was increased and this improved the accuracy of fire.
-The fire control system installed on the tank takes into account many characteristics: the range to the target, its speed, the speed of the tank itself, wind strength, charge temperature.
-All this significantly improves the accuracy of shooting and allows you to send the projectile right on target.
+The Russian "Bars" is equipped with the same reliable and proven 125-mm 2A46M cannon (firing range up to 5 km), ammunition capacity - 45 rounds.
+The rigidity of the barrel was increased and this improved shooting accuracy.
+The fire control system installed on the tank takes into account many characteristics: range to the target, its speed, the speed of the tank itself, wind strength, charge temperature.
+All this significantly improves shooting accuracy and allows you to send a projectile exactly to the target.
 The control system allows the tank commander to shoot as well.
 T-80U-M1 gives great review for all crew members.
-The tank can be equipped with a night sight or a thermal imager.
+You can install a night sight or thermal imager on the tank.
 The thickness of the armor has been increased, with a slight increase in the mass of the tank.

-• combined multi-layer armor of the upper front of the hull and turret;
+• combined multi-layer armor of the upper front part of the hull and turret;

 • KOEP "Shtora-1".

-The installation of an active protection complex increases the survivability of the tank several times, even without increasing the thickness of the armor and maintaining the weight of the tank.
+Installing an active protection complex increases the survivability of the tank several times, even without increasing the thickness of the armor and maintaining the weight of the tank.
 Especially when participating in local conflicts, when the main means of destruction are hand grenade launchers.
-The experience of using "Bars" during the CTO in Chechnya confirmed this.
+The experience of using Bars during the CTO in Chechnya confirmed this.
 We can safely say that the T-80U-M1 is one of the most protected tanks modern Russia.
 Built-in protection provides better protection against projectiles.

-This tank has an engine with a maximum power of 1250 hp.
+This tank is equipped with an engine with a maximum power of 1250 hp.
 Its specific power is 27.2 hp/t, which is a record.
-No wonder the Bars is called the "flying tank", it is distinguished by excellent speed and maneuverability.
+It’s not for nothing that the Bars is called a “flying tank”; it is distinguished by excellent speed and maneuverability.
 Below is a description of the T-80U-M1 tank.
 The engine management system can significantly reduce fuel consumption.

-The T-80U-M1 automatic loader contains 28 rounds of ammunition and this ensures a fast rate of fire.
+The T-80U-M1 automatic loader includes 28 rounds of ammunition and this ensures a fast rate of fire.

 Below is a table describing the parameters of the tank.